Image Trail

 In this example:

-• The item starts invisible (opacity: 0, scale: 0).
+- The item starts invisible (

-• It remains fully visible until 70% of the duration (0.42s).
+0.06s), it quickly scales up and fades in (opacity: 1,scale: 1). - It remains fully visible until 70% of the duration (

-• From 70% to 100% (0.42s to 0.6s), it scales down and fades out back to the initial state (opacity: 0, scale: 0).
+0.42sto0.6s), it scales down and fades out back to the initial state (opacity: 0,scale: 0).

 The component reuses DOM elements rather than creating new ones for each animation.
 It maintains a fixed set of ImageTrailItem elements that get recycled as needed.
 When an item needs to be triggered again, the component updates its position and restarts the animation without having to remove and remount elements in the DOM.
 For this recycling to work properly, make sure to define both initial and final states in the keyframes prop, as explained in the example above.